A new partnership expands free digital access to The Boston Globe at more than 40 libraries

 The Cambridge Public Library is part of the Minuteman Library Network, which is now offering digital access to The Boston Globe.
 Public domain photo circa 1889 via Wikimedia Commons.

 Probably the single most frequent complaint I hear about The Boston Globe is that it’s too expensive.
-A non-discounted digital-only subscription costs $36 a month, and the paper doesn’t make any gift links available.
+A non-discounted digital-only subscription costs $36 a month, and the paper doesn’t make any gift links available for sharing on social media.

 Perhaps that’s changing.
 Last fall, the Globe unveiled a flexible paywall for its Boston.com satellite site.
 Subscribers can give away some free shares every month.
 Boston.com had previously been entirely free, but it does give the tech folks a chance to experiment before deciding whether to introduce the same feature at the Globe itself.